-Joint pain can be caused by various conditions.
+Now joint pain can be caused from various conditions.
 One condition that people often talk about is rheumatoid arthritis.
-Rheumatoid arthritis is a chronic inflammatory disease that affects the synovial lining which produces synovial fluid.
-This is an autoimmune disease, in other words, the body is mistaking its own parts as things it needs to attack.
-It forms immunoglobulins that attack and cause damage the body.
-The symptoms of rheumatoid arthritis include inflammation and swelling of the synovial tissue, the joints may become painful, stiff, and swollen.
+What is rheumatoid arthritis?
+It’s a chronic inflammatory disease that affects the synovial lining, remember that’s the lining on the inside of the capsule covering the joint, and that synovial lining makes the synovial fluid.
+This is an autoimmune disease.
+What that means is that, in this case, the body is mistaking its own parts as things it needs to attack.
+So it forms immunoglobulins, which then attack and cause damage to our own body structures.

-One important characterization of rheumatoid arthritis is that the inflammation, pain, and swelling is often symmetric – it happens on both sides.
-This is in contrast to osteoarthritis, which occurs with wear and tear on a joint.
-For example, if you are right handed, you will experiences more wear and tear over your lifetime on your right hand, your right wrist, your right fingers, your right elbows, and your right shoulders because that is your dominant hand.
-Because rheumatoid arthritis is an inflammatory systemic disease and it does not care which side it chooses, and it often will affect both sides of the body.
+One important characterization would be that the inflammation, the pain, the swelling is often symmetric; it happens on both sides.
+This is in contrast to osteoarthritis.
+Remember osteoarthritis is wear and tear of a joint.
+So this would usually happen in the joint that’s more used.
+So for example, if you are right-handed, you’re going to get more wear and tear over a lifetime of the right hand, the right wrist, the right fingers, the right shoulder, the right elbow, and so on, because that’s more often used, because that’s your dominant hand.
+Whereas rheumatoid arthritis, because it’s an inflammatory systemic disease, it doesn’t care which side it chooses, and it will affect often times both sides.

 Now, as we just mentioned, joint pain can be caused by wearing down of the cartilage.
 This is now osteoarthritis, which is different than the rheumatoid arthritis.
 This is the most common condition that causes joint pain.